 - Sinn Féin housing spokesperson Eoin Ó Broin opposed a social housing project in his own constituency.

 - Fine Gael leader Leo Varadkar objected to a four-story apartment block in his constituency.

 - Sinn Féin TD Aengus Ó Snodaigh led a community objection against 1,000 apartments on Old Naas Road.

-Of course, they all have their “reasons” for these objections.
+Of course, they all have their own “reasons” for these objections.

 An Bord Pleanála is an independent body.

 An Bord Pleanála decides on planning appeals.
-In other words, they have the last word on whether a project should go ahead or not.
+This basically means that it has the last say on whether a project should go ahead or not.

 Furthermore, the only way to overturn a decision by An Bord Pleanála is to request a judicial review via the High Court.